 Because prospective candidates are using Facebook as part of their job search and research, you’ll want to make sure that your Facebook page gives them a great impression of your organization.

-This section is meant to tell your brand story.
-If your organization’s Facebook page is geared toward both your external customers and prospective employees, make sure your brand story appeals to both in this section.
+This section is meant to give page visitors more information about your business.
+If your organization’s Facebook page is geared toward both your external customers and prospective employees, make sure your Facebook bio appeals to both in this section.

 In order to use Facebook for recruiting, you want the content you’re posting to stand out and get potential candidates to learn more about your organization.